 What are the alternatives for declawing cats?

-How often the cats need trimming?
+How often do the cats need trimming?

 The declawing performed on the pets primarily only to save the furniture is absurd.
 Because if you are considering petting a cat, you probably know that they are in their nature.
 Ensure that you have time to train your cats and provide them with the rewards.
 Getting a scratching post or teaching them with the water gun when they scratch anything valuable are some of the great alternatives.
 Declawing for any reason is brutal.
 Unless there is internal bleeding or infectious claws that affect other people say strictly ‘No’ for declawing.
 You can never punish a cat for being a cat.